 AWS customer OTOY builds GPU-based software that is designed to create cutting-edge digital content.
 Their AWS-powered Octane Render Cloud (ORC) provides users with high-quality, cloud-based rendering.

 3D artists and visual effects (VFX) houses can use ORC to access essentially unlimited rendering capacity (including computationally intensive tasks such as light fields and path-traced cloud gaming), all powered by EC2 instances equipped with GPUs.
 This frees up their local workstations for creative work.

 ORC’s web-based UI allows users to log in, upload projects, and create render jobs.
 The jobs are rendered on g2.2xlarge and g2.8xlarge instances and the user receives an email notification when the rendering is complete.
 Visual assets are deduplicated and stored in S3; this allows for space efficiency even if render scenes from different users make use of some of the same assets.

 Brigade is OTOY’s real-time GPU path tracer.
 They are currently using ORC to port Octane scenes to Brigade for live, path-traced cloud gaming.
 Take a look at this video to see what this looks like:

 Finally, AWS customer Butterfly Network (“Transforming Diagnostic and Therapeutic Imaging with Devices, Deep Learning, and the Cloud”) uses the g2.8xlarge to support their machine learning platform.
 Alex Rothberg (Senior Scientist) told us:

 Go GPU Today!

-You can launch these instances today in the US East (Northern Virginia), US West (Northern California), US West (Oregon), EU (Ireland), Asia Pacific (Singapore), and Asia Pacific (Tokyo) regions today in On-Demand or Spot form; Reserved Instances are also available.
+You can launch these instances today in the US East (N. Virginia), US West (N. California), US West (Oregon), Europe (Ireland), Asia Pacific (Singapore), and Asia Pacific (Tokyo) regions today in On-Demand or Spot form; Reserved Instances are also available.